Brown discharge before period: what does it mean?

 Updated on

-If you're trying to conceive and have been reading up on the early symptoms of pregnancy, if you've spotted brown discharge before your period you may be wondering if it's normal or if you could be pregnant.
+If you're trying to conceive and have been reading up on the early symptoms of pregnancy, and have spotted brown discharge before your period you may be wondering if it's normal or if you could be pregnant.

 What is brown discharge?

-Brown vaginal discharge is caused by old blood that has oxidised.
+Brown vaginal discharge is caused by old menstrual blood - the lining of your womb or endometrium - that has oxidised.
+Our expert, Rachel Fitz-Desorgher notes that this can be caused by some of the lining of your womb sticking around after your period, before being contracted out by your uterus in preparation for your next period.
+This is why brown discharge can be a sign of period.
 Most of the time it's completely normal to see brown discharge as part of your menstrual cycle but there are a few things that can cause this kind of spotting.

 What causes brown discharge?